-As a consequence of the foregoing, a community engagement process commenced in September 2016 in relation to the imperative need for increased capital expenditure, specifically for investment in transport
+As a consequence of the foregoing, a community engagement process commenced in November 2013 in relation to the imperative need for increased capital expenditure, specifically for investment in transport

 (road and bridge) infrastructure works, Council's current financial position, and options for funding works through a special rate variation.
-Engagement activities will continue until February 2017 and include community forums in each town as well as a forum with the business community, a web-based Special Rate Variation Information Centre, fact sheets, responses to community questions and submissions via fact sheets and FAQ's, media releases, a resident mail-out and customer survey.
+Engagement activities included community forums in each town as well as a forum with the business community, a web-based Special Rate Variation Information Centre, fact sheets, responses to community questions and submissions via fact sheets and FAQ's, media releases, a resident mail-out and an online self-select survey.

-Two funding options for addressing the transport infrastructure renewal program will be canvassed during the phases one and two of the community engagement program:
+Four funding options for addressing the transport (road and bridge) infrastructure backlog were canvassed during the initial phase of community engagement: